debanjandhara/audio-video-rtc-live-streaming/README.md

 #### Additional Commands

-1. To start the development server with `npm run dev`:
+1. To start the development server with a build version `npm run build` ; Run till Step 2 from above, then :
     ```sh
-    npm run dev
+    npm run build
     ```

 2. To install the `serve` package globally for serving the production build: